Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Introduction

 Compared with the single wave equation, fewer results are known for quasilinear wave systems.
 Quasilinear wave systems with physical background (e.g. elasticity and MHD) typically describe phenomena involving interactions of waves with multiple travelling speeds.
-An important and challenging task is to study singularity formation for these multi-wave-speed hyperbolic systems, including elastic waves, compressible MHD, crystal optics, self-gravitating relativistic fluids, etc. In \cite{an}, we generalized Lindblad's work on a scalar wave equation in \cite{Lind98} by showing that the Cauchy problems for 3D elastic waves, a physical system with multiple wave speeds, are ill-posed in $H^3(\mathbb{R}^3)$.
+An important and challenging task is to study singularity formation for these multi-wave-speed hyperbolic systems, including elastic waves, compressible MHD, crystal optics, self-gravitating relativistic fluids, etc. In \cite{majda}, Majda addressed this as an open question in conservation law on proving shock formation for general $m \times m$ non-genuinely non-strictly hyperbolic systems.
+Motivated by this question, we are developing a \underline{new} approach in this direction and plan to apply it to the aforementioned physical systems.
+The first application of this approach was given by us in \cite{an}.
+In \cite{an}, we generalized Lindblad's work on a scalar wave equation in \cite{Lind98} by showing that the Cauchy problems for 3D elastic waves, a physical system with multiple wave speeds, are ill-posed in $H^3(\mathbb{R}^3)$.
 We also quantitatively demonstrated that the ill-posedness is driven by shock formation.
-In this paper, we further generalize our method and result in \cite{an} to an important quasilinear hyperbolic system with multiple wave-speed: the 3D ideal compressible MHD system.
+Our estimates in \cite{an} rely on the smallness of certain coefficients of nonlinear terms in the elastic wave system.
+In this paper, we further advance our approach, equipped with a renormalization procedure when choosing right eigenvectors and more robust a priori estimates which applies to more general hyperbolic systems without the smallness coefficients as in the elastic wave system.
+Now we can prove a desired result for an important quasilinear non-strictly hyperbolic system with multiple wave-speed: the 3D ideal compressible MHD system.
 Compared with the elastic waves, the MHD system possesses more subtle and more complex structures, which imposes many new challenges to establish ill-posedness and shock formation.
-See Subsection \ref{difficulty} for details.
+(See Subsection \ref{difficulty} for details.)
+The method introduced here would act as a firm step towards the study of general non-genuinely nonlinear non-strictly hyperbolic systems.